-Toll Public Interest Fellows Program
+Toll Public Interest Fellows Program & Scholarship

-- Ease the financial burden of law school by providing partial tuition scholarships and funded public interest summer employment
+- Ease the financial burden of law school by providing partial tuition scholarships and funded public interest summer employment.

-- Be an active member of a community dedicated to the personal and professional growth and support of public interest-minded students
+- Be an active member of a community dedicated to the personal and professional growth and support of public interest-minded students.

-- Obtain and maintain eligible public interest summer employment during law school
+- Obtain and maintain eligible public interest summer employment during law school.

-- Obtain and maintain eligible public interest employment for a minimum of two years immediately following law school
+- Obtain and maintain eligible public interest employment for a minimum of two years immediately following law school or a clerkship.

 Toll Fellows receive a tuition scholarship of $20,000 per year for their second and third years of law school or, depending on other funding received, up to the cost of tuition and fees, as well as a generous stipend to fund unpaid public-sector internships for the summer bridging 2L and 3L.
 The estimated financial value of the Toll Public Interest Fellows Program is $48,000.
-Toll Fellows must participate fully in the program’s curriculum, be active in the public interest community, remain enrolled at Penn Law, stay in good academic standing, and commit to working in public interest for at least two years upon graduation.
+Toll Fellows must participate fully in the program’s curriculum, be active in the public interest community, remain enrolled at Penn Law, stay in good academic standing, and commit to working in the public interest for at least two years upon graduation or following a clerkship.
 Adherence to these conditions is required to remain in the program.